DuyDoan233/ETL-pipeline-find-Behavioral-Interaction-data/README.md

 ## ETL process description
 - log content <br>
+The task in this section is to build an ETL to analyze data in April and rely on customer360 to find out the user's level of interaction with the application. <br>
 The 'log content' has the schema as below: <br>
 ![screenshot_1681929647 (1)](https://user-images.githubusercontent.com/101572443/233170588-95393779-53ec-494f-b1da-b92b7b139e95.png)<br>
 And The 'log content' was transformed as followed: